siddharthkp/women-tech-speakers-in-india/README.md

 Conference (and meetup) organisers complain of not having enough women speakers in the community, well here's a bunch of them, now you have no excuse.

 Please add yourself and your peers!
-Make sure you take their consent before adding their preferred contact method, especially email address.
+Make sure you take their consent before adding their preferred contact method.

 If someone else added you to the list, please update your topics, consent and preffered method of contact.
 If you'd like to be removed, please let me know! ([github](https://github.com/siddharthkp/women-tech-speakers-in-india/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) / [twitter](https://twitter.com/siddharthkp))